Improving Listening Skills

 Being prepared to truly listen with the intention to understand another, has a salutary effect on one’s psyche.

-People will confide in you, and this works towards strengthening relationships.
+People, even strangers, will confide in you, and this works towards strengthening Relationships.

-A good listener does not gossip, belittle or put others down, or reveal confidences.
-A good listener is a vault of security for all who come into contact with him or her.
+A Good Listener does not gossip, or put others down.
+Or reveal confidences.
+A Good Listener is a vault of security for all who come into contact with him or her.

-The benefits for Improving listening skills and developing the habit of effective listening are manifold.
+The benefits from Improving listening skills and developing the habit of effective listening are manifold.
 A few more follow:

 • We learn much about the speaker and their character